william-silversmith/norm/README.md

 ## Synthesizing Logical Expressions

-Supported operators: and, or, nand, nor
+Supported Operators: and, or, nand, nor

 By default, clauses like where and having use the and conjunction as it is the most common filter.
 However, sometimes you want a more complex query.